bird-house/birdhousebuilder.recipe.conda/README.rst

    Buildout option (optional) with additional channels of conda packages.

 ``pkgs``
-    a list of pkgs to install separated by space
+   A list of pkgs to install separated by space.

+``on-update``
+   If set to false conda will not check for updates when running buildout update.

 Example usage
 =============